kevinslawinski/steady-mind/CONTRIBUTING.md

-# Contributing to Steady Mind
+# Development Guidelines for Steady Mind

-Thank you for your interest in contributing to Steady Mind!
-This project has a special responsibility because it supports people during difficult moments.
+This document outlines the development standards and principles for building Steady Mind.
+This is a personal project, and these guidelines serve as a reference for maintaining consistency and quality throughout development.

 ## 🧭 Core Principles